-Crush number one: April – May 2014, I meet a person at a salsa party in Sweden, and start cheching put this persons videos on Youtube, he was dancing this thing called “Brazilian Zouk”.
+Crush number one: April – May 2014, I meet a person at a salsa party in Sweden, and start checking put this person’s videos on Youtube, he was dancing this thing called “Brazilian Zouk”.
 What is that?
-It was not perhaps love at first sight, but I had to find more out.
-Eventually I enroled in Lambazouk classes at my local Lambazouk school in Stockholm, Brazouka.
+It was not perhaps “love at first sight”, but I had to find more out.
+Eventually, I enroled in Lambazouk classes at my local Lambazouk school in Stockholm, Brazouka.
 But, I was not satisfied.
 The energy in Lambazouk is something that I already had, and experienced.
-I had being dancing salsa for nearly 20 years by then.
-I was hungry for the calm, the torso, the pliés and demipliés that I was seing in the videos, and reminded me of the years at dance academies – that I had not gone back to since my second pregnancy.
+I had been dancing salsa for nearly 20 years by then.
+I was hungry for the calm, the torso, the pliés, and demipliés that I was seeing in the videos, and reminded me of the years at dance academies – that I had not gone back to since my second pregnancy.
 A part of myself that I somehow had abandoned.
 A very big part of myself, it turned out to be…

-So after enrolling to a beginner’s bootcamp in Helsinki with Freddy and Andressa, I got a students discount to their Festival in Helsinki, which I of course, attendend.
+So after enrolling to a beginner’s boot camp in Helsinki with Freddy and Andressa, I got a students discount to their Festival in Helsinki, which I, of course, attended.

 During that festival I also attended the Mzouk workshops, and I had to say, I liked the attitude, I like having to “chew”, I fell in love with the: “Let’s drop everything and start leading from the left” (since most leading is done to the right side of the leader).
 I was a beginner, but I felt immediately attracted to “let´s do the opposite”.

-Later on attended the MZouk Intensive Week, and so I had done ever since.
-Every year I get so much to practice at home, especially something about my solo tecnique, about my body.
-First time, I was very shy (remember I was a beginner), and the workshops were way beyond my level.
+Later on, attended the MZouk Intensive Week, and so I had done ever since.
+Every year I get so much to practice at home, especially something about my solo technique, about my body.
+The first time, I was very shy (remember I was a beginner), and the workshops were way beyond my level.
 I manage after a while to bring home an idea of the basics.
 And for every time I brought home some ideas to work on.

-And most important thing: I found a “home”.
+And the most important thing: I found a “home”.
 A group of people, that actually I can share a lot with….I found myself being one of “them”.
 I think it has a lot to do with the creator of Mzouk Maestre Gegê, who took some extra time on me at the beginning, with huge patience, and whose discipline I also came to admire and love.
 The discipline that runs through the Mzouk spirit, and also the good values in the Mzouk family: Respect, curiosity, humility, and determination.
-It is a school found by a Capoeira master, and the values live on through its students: Children (Daniel and Leticia Estévez), grand children (Like Juanma and Elena from Cádiz), and greate grand children (J and E’s students from Cádiz, here in the video).
+It is a school found by a Capoeira master, and the values live on through its students: Children (Daniel and Leticia Estévez), grand-children (Like Juanma and Elena from Cádiz), and greate-grand children (Jm and E’s students from Cádiz, here in the video).

 This video is to show how in a few years the Mzouk is renewing itself into something really good: A Legacy of new instructors and students.

-*I am an Mzouker, I love to be different *
+*I am a Mzouker, I love to be different *